askap-vast/vast-tools/docs/components/mocs.md

 # MOCs

-!!! warning "Version 2.0.0 Epoch 12 Update"
-    In v2.0.0 of vast tools, what was defined as `EPOCH12` has now been redefined as `EPOCH13`.
-    `EPOCH12` is now the epoch that was observed between `11x` and `13` that was processed after these observations.
-    Please refer to the [VAST wiki page](https://github.com/askap-vast/vast-project/wiki/Pilot-Survey-Status-&-Data){:target="_blank"} for the full details (VAST GitHub organization membership required).

 MOC stands for Multi-Order Coverage map and is a standard in astronomy for showing survey coverage (see [here](http://cds.unistra.fr/adass2018/){:target="_blank"} for a tutorial on both HiPS and MOCS).
 MOCs of the VAST pilot survey are packaged into VAST Tools and are available to load for use within an analysis.